 You can find a variety of companies online to help you with your market research.
 For example: Sundale Research's (sundaleresearch.com) primary goal is to provide new and mature businesses with objective, accurate industry data and market analysis on a wide range of topics.
 Their market research is intended to save you time and money while keeping up with industry trends.

 American Demographics (adage.com/americandemographics): Just as the title suggests, numerous free reports about consumer demographics in the U.S. nationally and by statistical area.

-Service Operation - If a service is offered, describe it.
-Will the work be done by company personnel or subcontracted?
+Production Operation - If a product must be manufactured, what is the process?
+Will the work be done on-site or subcontracted?
 Who are the subcontractor(s)?
-If on-site or in cyberspace, what employee qualifications, equipment, and technologies are needed?
+If on-site, what space, equipment, machinery, production employees are needed?
+What suppliers are needed?
+Who are they?
 How will quality be assured?
-What performance levels are anticipated per employee?
+What is the anticipated production output?
+What established credit lines do you have?
 Possible Data Sources: local Chamber of Commerce; yellow pages; trade associations.

 Industry Analysis - How does your product or service compare with what is currently on the market?
 What is the trend in the overall industry?
 What have been the total sales in this industry over the previous 3 to 5 years?
 What new products or technologies have had the biggest impact on this industry recently?
 What is the future outlook for these and what trends are emerging?
 Who are the competitors, where are they located, and how are they doing?
 What advantage do you offer over them?
 Who is buying this product or service now?
 Describe the typical customer for this product or service.

 business plan company